thierry-sinassamy/dataobjectexception.dynamics365.plugin/README.md

 ## Context and problem

-In a CRM pipeline, all business rules are encapsulated in the same process, executing all business rules whareas we do not need.<br/>
+In a CRM pipeline, all business rules are encapsulated in the same process, executing all business rules whareas we do not need to do this way.<br/>
 The CRM Plugin pipeline should implement a strategy by separting the executing of the business rules from their execution rule.
 So, a rule validation would clarify when the business rule has to be executed.

 ## Solution